JZacharyG/StickyGraph/usage.md

 ### Multigraphs

 The button in the lower left with a pair of edges between two vertices toggles *multigraph mode*.
 This tells StickyGraph whether to think of your graph as a simple graph or a multigraph (also known as a pseudo graph).
-While in multigraph mode, for instance, identifying vertices or contracting edges can create loops and duplicate edges, while this will be discarded if working with a simple graph.
+While in multigraph mode, for instance, identifying vertices or contracting edges can create loops and duplicate edges, while those would be discarded if working with a simple graph.
 Switching from multigraph mode to simple graph mode will replace your graph with its underlying simple graph, and explicitly creating a multi-edge or loop will automatically put you into multigraph mode.

-Be forewarned, some graph input/output formats (like graph6) only make sense for simple graphs, so they will always encode the underlying simple graph.
+Be forewarned, some graph input/output formats (like graph6) do not make sense for multigraphs, so they will always encode the underlying simple graph.

 ### Drawing and Pinning

-StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
-If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms around to accommodate.
+StickyGraph will try its best to draw your graph, but hey, nobody's perfect.
+If you choose to move a vertex somewhere else, it will stay where you put it while the rest of the graph squirms around to accommodate.
 You can always click it again later to unpin it.

 If you hold the `alt` key while moving a vertex, then it won't pin.
 (Well, more accurately, it flips the default pinning behavior.
 Normally this is to *pin* the vertex on drag, so holding `alt` will cause the dragged vertex to *unpin*.
-When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you will toggle whether the vertex is pinned.)
+When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you *will* toggle whether the vertex is pinned.)
 There are buttons in the bottom right decorated with a pinned and an unpinned vertex.
 They will, respectively, pin or unpin all vertices (or just the selected ones, if you have some selected).

 Do you want those edges to be a little less straight?
 Hey, no problem!
-Just grab one and pull, and you should be in business.
+Just grab one and pull!
 If you curve an edge, it will automatically pin the incident vertices.

 ### Selecting and Coloring